 Step 3: Stop the Return

 Don't stop treating just because the weather gets cold.
 Fleas love our heated homes in the winter.
+Year-round prevention is the single most reliable way to stay ahead of the cycle, which is why both Cornell and CAPC recommend continuous coverage.
 For a deeper dive into all things creepy-crawly, check out our cat parasites guide.

 What is Flea Allergy Dermatitis (FAD)?